-Jess Humphrey (MFA, CLMA, RSME) is a dance artist and teacher.
+Jess Humphrey (MFA, CLMA, RSME) is a dance artist and educator.
 Her movement research began in childhood with competitive gymnastics and continues today with dancemaking from various, shifting perspectives and states of body~mind.
 Her dances are expressions of her engagement in contemplative and somatic practices, Integral Theory, and reverence for those within whose lineages she moves.

 She has an MFA in Modern Dance (with a focus on contact improvisation and creative process) from the University of Utah and a BFA in Dance from California State University, Long Beach.

 An intensive study with Deborah Hay in 2009 changed her life and continues to inspire her every move.

 Her collaboration with Eric Geiger (UCSD) and Leslie Seiters (SDSU) spans a decade and multiple contexts including Pause, a trio by Deborah Hay.
 She has shared in the creation of several evening-length dances as director, collaborator, and/or performer over the past eighteen years with other artists including Gabor Tompa, Sara Shelton Mann, Guillermo Gomez-Pena’s La Pocha Nostra, gogovertigoat in the work of eunkyungkim, Nugent Dance in Los Angeles, and Core Dance Theatre in Idaho, and LIVE.